Clinical Exercise Physiology Clinic privacy notice

 Information we are collecting

-We may collect and process the following categories of personal data, where relevant to your engagement with the Clinic:
+We may collect and process a range of personal data, where it is relevant to your engagement with the Clinic.

 Source of the personal data

-Most personal data processed by the Clinic are collected directly from you.
-This includes information you provide during consultations, through completed questionnaires and during in person clinical and fitness assessments.
+Most of the personal data processed by the Clinic is collected directly from you.
+This includes information you provide during consultations, through completed questionnaires, and during in person clinical and fitness assessments.

 We also use a third party scheduling platform, Calendly, to arrange appointments.
-When you book an appointment, Calendly processes your name and email address for the purpose of scheduling only.
-Calendly does not have access to your clinical, health or assessment data.
+When you book an appointment, Calendly processes your name and email address for the sole purpose of scheduling.
+Calendly does not have access to your clinical, health, or assessment data.

-Calendly acts only in relation to appointment coordination and does not process special category health data on behalf of the Clinic.
-For more information on how Calendly processes your data, please see their privacy notice.
+Calendly is used only for appointment coordination and does not process special category health data on behalf of the Clinic.
+Further information about how Calendly processes personal data is available in Calendly’s own privacy notice.

 Why we are collecting your data and the legal basis for this